 Transportation.
 The services provided by the COA include transportation for seniors and individuals with disabilities in Mattapoisett at very little cost to such destinations as grocery shopping, regular luncheon trips and many activities.
 Outings and trips made possible with the COA vans are quite popular and oftentimes, space on the vans is completely reserved with many on a waiting list.
 The popularity of such trips as our transportation to regional museums, fairs, and restaurants were well received.
-Transportation services also included destinations to medical appointments in the Boston and Providence areas.
-In 2009, the COA provided over 50 medical trips to the Boston area and trips to local appointments for clients requiring use of the handicap accessible van.
+In 2010, the Council on Aging was proud to announce a new Boston medical transportation program in collaboration with the Fairhaven and New Bedford Councils on Aging.
+This program allows Mattapoisett, as well as the other two municipalities, to offer greater availability in transporting elders to appointments in the Boston area at less cost to each of the Councils.
 Judy Anthony, our Activities Scheduler, coordinates all van transportation.